 Report the theft to the School Resource Office (SRO) or to your Dean, both in the Student Services Office.

 Go to the Health/Nurse’s office

 15. you need to make up a test in the Testing Center?

 The Testing Center is located inside the Library/Learning Commons.

-Go the the department office (e.g., Math) and speak with the department secretary to make an appointment with the IC or department chair.
+Go to the department office (e.g., Math) and speak with the department secretary to make an appointment with the

 - Do not give your locker combinations to

 - On your combination locks, secure the clasp and spin the dial after you shut the locker